wp-plugins/facebook-button-plugin/readme.txt

 == Frequently Asked Questions ==

-= I cannot see the Facebook Button icon in the post after the plugin installation =
+= I cannot see Facebook Button icon in the post after the plugin installation =

-In WordPress admin panel, please go to "BWS Plugins", find the Facebook Button Plugin and click "Activate".
+In WordPress admin panel, please go to "Plugins", find "Facebook Like Button by BestWebSoft" and click "Activate".

-= How can I deactivate the plugin? =

-In WordPress admin panel, please go to "BWS Plugins", find the Facebook Button Plugin and click "Deactivate".

-=  After clicking the Facebook Button icon I see the Facebook Home page instead of the necessary account page =
+=  After clicking Facebook Button icon I see the Facebook Home page instead of the necessary account page =

-1. In WordPress admin panel, please go to "BWS Plugins", find the Facebook Button Plugin settings page and enter your Facebook login.
+1. In WordPress admin panel, please go to "BWS Plugins", find Facebook Button settings page and enter your Facebook ID or username.
 Then click "Save Changes".
-2. If you do not have Facebook account yet, you should create it using this link: http://www.facebook.com .
+2. If you do not have Facebook account yet, you should create it using this link: http://www.facebook.com.
 After the account is created please follow the instructions above.

 = How to adjust Facebook Button position on the page =

-In WordPress admin panel, please go to "BWS Plugins", find the Facebook Button Plugin settings page and choose one of the listed positions: Before, After, Before and After or Shortcode.
+In WordPress admin panel, please go to "BWS Plugins", find Facebook Button settings page and choose one of the listed positions: Before, After, Before and After or Shortcode.
 Then click "Save Changes".

-= How to change a Facebook Button icon("My page") =
+= How to change Facebook Button icon ("My page") =

-1. In WordPress admin panel, please go to "BWS Plugins", find the Facebook Button Plugin settings page and choose one of the listed positions: Standard Facebook image or Custom Facebook image.
+1. In WordPress admin panel, please go to "BWS Plugins", find Facebook Button settings page and choose one of the listed positions: Standard Facebook image or Custom Facebook image.
 Then click "Save Changes".
 2. If you choose Custom Facebook image, you can upload your own picture.
 You should click "Choose file" and choose an image in your folder.
 Then click "Save Changes".

 = After the plugin installation and settings adjustment on the settings page it is still not working =

 1. You should click "Save Changes".
 Make sure that you got the message "Settings saved".
-2. After saving your settings you should refresh your web page where the Facebook Button icon should be placed.
+2. After saving your settings you should refresh your web page where Facebook Button icon should be placed.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =